pippinbarr/cart253-2020/modules/06/introduction-to-object-oriented-programming.md

   vy: 0,
   speed: 5,
   // Nervousness is the chance the fish will change direction in any frame
-  nervousness: 0.05
+  nervousness: 0.05 // 5% chance of changing direction
 }
 ```

-Quite a bit of information, but nothing we haven't seen before except our `nervousness` property, which is just a nice way to give the fish some personality later on.
+Quite a bit of information, but nothing we haven't seen before except our new `nervousness` property, which is just a nice way to give the fish some personality later on.

 ### Setting up our fish (and canvas)